matiuhart/vaultwarden-replace-secrets-action/README.md

 ## Secrets replacement file
-You should define your template file replacing the secrets values as bash environment value, for eg:
+You should define your template file replacing the secrets values as bash environment values, for eg:

 *docker-compose.yaml file*
 ```